First Quarter on

 True anomaly ∠234°

-13 days after point of apogee on 11 August 2004 at 09:34 in ♊ Gemini.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 2 days, until the Moon reaches the point of next perigee on 27 August 2004 at 05:37 in ♑ Capricorn.
+13 days since point of apogee on 11 August 2004 at 09:34 in ♊ Gemini the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 2 days until the Moon reaches the point of next perigee on 27 August 2004 at 05:37 in ♑ Capricorn.

 Moon after descending node

-2 days after descending node on 21 August 2004 at 12:11 in ♏ Scorpio.
-The Moon is located south of the ecliptic over the following 9 days, until the lunar orbit crosses from South to North in ascending node on 3 September 2004 at 06:34 in ♉ Taurus.
+2 days after descending node on 21 August 2004 at 12:11 in ♏ Scorpio the Moon is positioned south of the ecliptic over the following 9 days until the lunar crosses the ecliptic again from South to North in ascending node on 3 September 2004 at 06:34 in ♉ Taurus.

-12 days since the previous standstill on 12 August 2004 at 02:38 in ♋ Cancer when the Moon has reached North declination of ∠27.674°, the lunar orbit is extending southward over the next day to face maximum declination of ∠-27.776° at the point of next southern standstill on 25 August 2004 at 20:48 in ♐ Sagittarius.
+12 days since the last northern standstill on 12 August 2004 at 02:38 in ♋ Cancer when the Moon has reached North declination of ∠27.674° the lunar orbit is extending southward over the next day to face maximum declination of ∠-27.776° at the point of next southern standstill on 25 August 2004 at 20:48 in ♐ Sagittarius.

 In 5 days on 30 August 2004 at 02:22 in ♓ Pisces the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.